 Iodine as an Antiseptic

-Iodine is one of the best known antiseptic agents with the least toxicity to human cells.
+Iodine is one of the best-known antiseptic agents with the least toxicity to human cells.
 When the term iodine is mentioned many, especially in the medical community, think of antiseptic or wound cleaning utility of iodine such as Povidone-Iodine.
-Iodine is used in such manner because of its direct killing effects on bacteria.
+Iodine is used in such a manner because of its direct killing effects on bacteria.
 An example of this would be disinfecting a bucket of water or small wounds.
 The mechanisms of direct killing also happen within the body and include interference with the electron transport chain in bacteria, which human cells can better defend against.